 University College (UC) p.
 394

-UC 1002.

-Introduction to Leadership Development

-Designed for students who participate in student organizations and who have an interest in developing their leadership skills.
-Students enrolled in the course will be exposed to increased opportunities for growth in self awareness, knowledge of structure and function of leadership roles and in skills related to leadership practices.

-Fall.

 UC 1103.
 Introduction to Leadership Development

 Introduces students to the study of the leadership process.
 Students will develop an understanding of leadership theories and the role of self- understanding in effective leadership by exploring the Relational Leadership Model.